MicrosoftDocs/azure-docs/articles/migrate/contoso-migration-scale.md

 **Category** | **Assigned Value** | **Details**
 --- | --- | ---
 Business group | List of business group names | Which group is responsible for the inventory item?
-POC candidate |	Y/N	| Can the app be used as a POC or early adoptor for cloud migration?
+POC candidate |	Y/N	| Can the app be used as a POC or early adopter for cloud migration?
 Technical debt | None/Some/Severe | Is the inventory item running or using an out-of-support product, platform or operating system?
 Firewall implications | Y/N	| Does the app communicate with the Internet/outside traffic?
 Does it integrate with a firewall?
 Security issues | Y/N | Are there known security issues with the app?
 Does the app use unencrypted data or out-of-date platforms?